FNOPE: Simulation-based inference on function spaces with Fourier Neural Operators: Method

 In addition to non-uniform discretizations, \ours~is also able to deal with distinct data and parameter discretizations at training and evaluation time.
 If we can query the simulator for arbitrary discretizations $\pos^\theta,\pos^x$, we can generate the training data with mixed discretizations.
 However, this is not the case for all simulators.
 To mitigate errors when evaluating the posterior at non-uniform discretizations unseen during training, we perform data augmentation during training.
 First, we independently mask parts of the parameters and observations by randomly removing entries of ${\theta}_i$ and ${x}_i$ and the corresponding positions $\pos^\theta_i$ and $\pos^x_i$.
 Second, we add small, independent Gaussian noise to the remaining positions (Appendix \ref{app:flex_discretization_details}).

 In addition to this flexible implementation, we provide and evaluate \textbf{\ours~(fix)}, a variant of \ours~which uses the fast Fourier transform (FFT) in the FNO blocks and can be used for applications which exclusively consider parameters and observations discretized on uniform grids.
-The FFT computes spectral components in $O(N\log N)$, compared to $O(N\cdot M^{D})$ for the NUDFT, where $D$ is the dimension of the domain.
-Therefore, \ours~(fix) can be scaled to yet higher-dimensional domains (details in Appendix~\ref{app:fix_discretization_details}).
+The FFT computes spectral components in $O(N\log N)$ in the number of points in the discretization $N$, compared to $O(N\cdot M^{D})$ for the NUDFT, where $D$ is the domain dimension.
+Therefore, \ours~scales favorably with the \textit{parameter} dimensionality $N$ (the number of points in the discretization), but \ours~(fix) scales favorably with the \textit{domain} dimensionality $D$ (details in Appendix~\ref{app:fix_discretization_details}).